Mexican women protest femicides as president warns against violence

 By Ana Isabel Martinez and Adriana Barrera

-MEXICO CITY, March 8 (Reuters) - An International Women's Day rally in Mexico was set to begin on Tuesday, with crowds gathering to protest against violence, in the capital where the presidential palace and national monuments were cordoned off with imposing metal fences amid fears of unrest.
+MEXICO CITY, March 8 (Reuters) - An International Women's Day rally in Mexico drew mass protests against violence on Tuesday, with marches in the capital passing by the presidential palace and national monuments that had been cordoned off with huge metal fences amid fears of unrest.

+Mexico City police said they seized Molotov cocktails, weapons such as bats and hammers and fireworks from protesters in the afternoon.

+Local media also reported two protesters belonging to the so-called black bloc were injured after swinging at a glass bus stop, which came crashing down on top of them.

-Mexican authorities have encircled the National Palace, the seat of government where the presidential family lives, by a protective metal barrier about 3 meters (10 ft) high, along with other important buildings.
+Mexican authorities had erected a protective metal barrier around the National Palace, the seat of government where the presidential family lives, and other historic buildings ahead of the protests.

-"MEXICO FEMICIDE" was daubed in towering white letters on the black metal cordon in front of the Palace, which faces the Zócalo, that is the stage for many major demonstrations.
+"MEXICO FEMICIDE" was daubed in towering white letters on the black metal cordon in front of the Palace, which faces the Zocalo main square, the stage for many major demonstrations.

 Mexico recorded 969 femicides last year, up slightly from 949 in 2020, according to government figures.